 The National Social Anxiety Center (NSAC) conducted this one-hour clinical education webinar on February 5, 2021 in which we presented an overview of four major cognitive-behavioral therapy approaches to helping persons overcome their social anxiety.
 This is part 1 of a two-part webinar.
-The second part, in November, 2021, discusses how to integrate these four approaches.
+The second part discusses how to integrate these four approaches.

-(In addition, NSAC conducted an in-depth, 3-hour workshop on Cognitive-Behavioral Therapies for Social Anxiety Disorder: An Integrative Strategy, complete with many cileit worksheets and instructional handouts.)
+(In addition, NSAC conducted an in-depth, 3-hour training seminar on Cognitive-Behavioral Therapies for Social Anxiety Disorder: An Integrative Strategy, complete with many client worksheets and instructional handouts.)

 These are the four CBT approaches to treating social anxiety, as presented by representatives of NSAC regional clinics.